johndarrel/hide-my-wp/readme.txt

 > *   Fix relative URLs
 > *   Change classes on source-code using Text Mapping
 > *   Change URLs on source-code using URL Mapping
-> *   Cache CSS, JS and Images to optimize the loading speed
+> *   Cache CSS, JS, and Images to optimize the loading speed
 > *   Weekly security check and reports
 >
 > <strong>Integrations:</strong>